Cecilia (Burney novel): Plot

 Mr. Harrel continues to rack up unpaid gambling debts, and his sudden violent behaviour to his wife frightens Cecilia.
-He suddenly takes them all to Vauxhall, where, after drinking, he kisses his wife and then commits suicide shortly thereafter by shooting himself.
+He suddenly takes them all to Vauxhall Gardens, where, after drinking, he kisses his wife and then commits suicide shortly thereafter by shooting himself.
 Cecilia meets Mortimer, and noticing her terror, he feels empathetic accompanying her and Mrs. Harrel to Mrs. Delvile himself.
 They travel to Delvile Castle, where Cecilia finds Mortimer's behaviour yet more confusing, and Mrs. Delvile makes clear to her that she does not want Cecilia to marry her son.
 Lady Honoria, a relative of Mrs. Delvile's, comes and teases her about Mortimer.
 Finally he explains that he cannot marry her, deeply as he loves her, because then he would have to change his name from Delvile to Beverley; and because he cannot bear to see her anymore, he decides to leave the country.
 Angry and proud, though hurt inside, Cecilia says goodbye to him coolly.
 When Mrs. Delvile decides to go see her son, Cecilia goes to her old family friend, Mrs. Charlton, and stays with her.
 While there, Mr. Biddulph, a man who used to like her, and a friend of Mortimer's, sees with surprise that she is embarrassed whenever he talks about his friend, and tells that to Mortimer in a letter: confused, Mortimer decides to see for himself.
 Lady Honoria plays a trick by stealing Mortimer's dog, Fidel, giving it to Cecilia to tease her.
 One day, Cecilia, patting the dog, talks to him about her love for Mortimer, and how much she misses him.
 Meanwhile, Mortimer overhears this entire conversation.

 Amazed and delighted to learn that she loves him, and that he had misunderstood her propriety for coldness, he asks her to marry him.
 She refuses at first even though her love is evident.
 She becomes very angry when he suggests that they elope.
 He explains that he is sure that his parents will never, ever allow their marriage, and even though Cecilia is afraid and feels guilty, she says yes.
 She innocently tells Mr. Monckton about her plans, and furious, he does his best to break them up.
 He foils their plan.
 He sends Miss Bennet, Lady Margaret's servant, and his helper, to interrupt the marriage ceremony; and Mrs. Delvile, hearing of it, comes and makes clear to Cecilia that she will never let them marry.
 Cecilia is very unhappy, but she loves and respects Mrs. Delvile and finally agrees that she will not meet Mortimer.
 Mortimer, however, insists on seeing her again.
 Because of this, all three come together for a last meeting.
 Mortimer, forgetting to be proud, and begs Cecilia to be his wife, and says he doesn't care if he is Mr. Beverley or not: Mrs. Delvile, horrified, suddenly falls so ill that both Mortimer and Cecilia are frightened, and finally decide to do as she says, and never meet each other again.
 They part.